sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

 Numeric input values are coerced; even though `input.value` is a string as far as the DOM is concerned, Svelte will treat it as a number.
+If the input is empty (in the case of `type="number"`), the value is `undefined`.

 ```html
 <input type="number" bind:value={num}>